Speaker

 In this session, Anton will explore Compose Multiplatform for creative coding with Kotlin.
 We’ll start from the basics by drawing some geometric shapes on the canvas.
 Then, by applying some basic math, we’ll see how geometric shapes can transform into tangible, visual artwork that you might want to put on your living room wall!

-Then, we'll add some controls for the application using a MIDI keyboard and discover the possibilities for interacting with the device to control the program.
+Then, we'll add some application controls using a MIDI keyboard and discover the possibilities for interacting with the device to control the program.

 Spring extensions for Kotlin